Andong soju: Artisans

-Park Jae-seo is 25th generation of Park Eung-ju (박응주) (who was the known starter of Park of Bannam (hangul: 반남 박씨)), and is carrying on the legacy of Andong soju that has been passed down in his family for 500 years.
-For preserving this tradition, Park Jae-seo was designated as "Korean food grand master No.6" in July, 1995.
+Park Jae-seo is a descendant of Pak Eung-ju (박응주), the originator of the Bannam Park clan.
+For preserving his family's tradition, Park Jae-seo was designated as "Korean food grand master No.6" in July 1995.

-Andong soju is the only specialty to have two Korean food grandmasters because Joe Ok-wha and Park Jae-seo's way of making it and materials are different from each other.
+Andong soju is the only specialty to have two Korean food grandmasters because Jo Ok-hwa and Park Jae-seo's way of making it and materials are different from each other.